jlgarzon1827/MediAlertServer/README.md

 4. Farmacovigilancia
    - GET /adverse-effects/
      Retrieve list of adverse effects
-     Query Parameters:
+     Note: Regular users see only their own reports, professionals see all reports Query Parameters:
        - severity: Filter by severity (LEVE, MODERADA, GRAVE, MORTAL)
        - type: Filter by type (A, B)